2022–23 Naisten Liiga season

-Kiekko-Espoo were the reigning regular season champions from the 2021–22 season and also the reigning Finnish Champions as winners of the 2022 Aurora Borealis Cup playoffs.
+HIFK Helsinki and KalPa Kuopio both finished the regular season at the top of the league, tied with 93 points in 36 games.
+HIFK were granted the regular season championship title by virtue of a higher goal difference, marking the first regular season victory in team history.
+Kiekko-Espoo, the reigning regular season champions from the previous four seasons (2018–19 to 2021–22), finished in third place.

+HIFK swept all three rounds of the 2023 Aurora Borealis Cup playoffs to win the Aurora Borealis Cup for the first time in team history.
+Kiekko-Espoo, the reigning Finnish Champions from the 2022 Aurora Borealis Cup playoffs, claimed the franchise's third Finnish Championship silver medal and KalPa won Finnish Championship bronze for the fourth time.

+In the qualification, RoKi Rovaniemi and Rauman Lukko overcame Naisten Mestis teams HIFK Akatemia and Kiekko-Espoo Akatemia to save themselves from relegation.

 League business

 Season format

 The Finnish Ice Hockey Association chose to streamline the Naisten Liiga season format after the 2021–22 season.
 Instead of the previous twenty-game preliminary series and ten-game divisional series, the ten teams play a single-series, four-cycle round-robin.
 For each team, the regular season comprises 36 games.

 The top eight teams at the end of the season qualify for the Aurora Borealis Cup playoffs.
 The teams finishing the season ranked ninth and tenth play a promotion/relegation series against the top two teams of the Naisten Mestis.

 The format change adds six games per team to the regular season schedule and matches the season structure of the league's closest neighbor, the Swedish Women's Hockey League (SDHL).